Mecope1/tin-can-communicator/README.md

 4. Chat!
 5. When you're finished, simply press ctrl+c or the escape key to quit.

+## Extra Repos
+Here are some other repositories that I created to test out new libraries, or explore some concepts
+* https://github.com/Mecope1/serialization_comparison: Compares benchmarks for encoding and decoding the chat app's TLV protocol to Json and MessagePack for some sample payloads.

+* https://github.com/Mecope1/go-tui-testing: Sandbox where I played around with the Termui library to see how I could use it in the chat app.

 ## To Do
 * Add in additional tests
 * Make error handling even more robust